Costco Tone of Voice — Ethical & Reliable

 What is Costco's brand message?

-Costco's core message is about Deliver value while doing right by people.
-Their concept "Business with Integrity" drives their mission: Continually provide members with quality goods at the lowest possible prices.
+Costco's core message: Deliver value while doing right by people Their mission: Continually provide members with quality goods at the lowest possible prices

 What makes Costco's brand voice unique?

 Costco stands out through their ethical, reliable communication style.
-Their central brand tension — "Profit vs. Ethics" — shapes every message they craft in the Retail sector.
+Their central brand tension, "Profit vs. Ethics", shapes how they communicate across the Retail sector.

 What language style does Costco use?

-Costco uses imperative language with literal messaging.
-Their sentences are typically command in structure, using the present tense.
+Costco uses imperative language, with literal messaging, in command-style sentences, using the present tense.